English overseas possessions in the Wars of the Three Kingdoms: Reaction to the death of King Charles I

-Under Independent Puritan and Cromwell-loyalist William Sayle, many of the island's defeated Puritans were forced to emigrate, settling in the Bahamas as the Eleutheran Adventurers.
+Many of the island's defeated Puritans were forced to emigrate, settling in the Bahamas as the Eleutheran Adventurers under Independent Puritan and Cromwellian William Sayle.

-The Royalists in Bermuda, with control of the army (nine companies of militia and the complements of the coastal forts), were confident in Bermuda's natural and man-made defences (including a barrier reef and numerous fortified coastal artillery batteries).
+The Royalists in Bermuda, with control of the army (nine companies of militia and the complements of the coastal forts), were confident in Bermuda's natural and man-made defences, including a barrier reef and numerous fortified coastal artillery batteries.
 The Parliamentary government, however, believed the defences weak and formed plans to capture the colony.

-On the 18 December 1649, the Earl of Pembroke, Colonel Purefoy, Sir W. Constable, the Earl of Denbigh, Lord Whitelocke, Colonel Wanton, and Mr. Holland were appointed by the Council of State, with any three or more of them to be a committee with authority to examine the business of Bermuda.
-The Council of State Orders for the 1 January 1650, lists:
+On 18 December 1649, the Earl of Pembroke, Colonel Purefoy, Sir W. Constable, the Earl of Denbigh, Lord Whitelocke, Colonel Wanton, and Mr. Holland were appointed by the Council of State, with any three or more of them to be a committee with authority to examine the business of Bermuda.
+The Council of State Orders for 1 January 1650, lists:

-These instructions and Forster's commission arrived in Bermuda on the 29 May 1650.
-Although the Country made charges against Forster and Captain Jennings on learning of this, demanding their charges be answered before the commission read, and many members of the Council denied to take notice of it because the l'tre was not directed to them with the Gour as here to fore, but eventually it was agreed to read it, and Forster was accepted as Governor.
+These instructions and Forster's commission arrived in Bermuda on 29 May 1650.
+Although the Country made charges against Forster and Captain Jennings on learning of this, demanding their charges be answered before the commission read, and many members of the Council "denied to take notice of it because the l'tre was not directed to them with the Gour as here to fore", but eventually it was agreed to read it, and Forster was accepted as Governor.

 The following day, Trimingham, Mr. Miller, Captain Jennings, and Mr. Morgan accepted the oaths of Councillors.
 Richard Norwood, Mr. Berkeley, and Mr. Wainwright refused.
-Mr. Deuitt would not accept because the company deserted him.
+Mr. Deuitt "would not accept because the company deserted him".

 Despite accepting the instructions from London on the matter of the new appointments, the Government of Bermuda remained Royalist.

 The Reverend Mr. Hooper informed the Council that a ship under the command of Captain Powell, with Commissioners Colonel Rich, Mr. Hollond, Captain Norwood, Captain Bond, and a hundred men aboard, was prepared to seize Bermuda.

-The Act prohibiting trade with Bermuda and the other colonies considered in rebellion was passed on 3 Oct, 1650.
+The Act prohibiting trade with Bermuda and the other colonies considered in rebellion was passed on 3 Oct 1650.

-In Bermuda, tailors Thomas Walker of Paget and George Washington of Hamilton were tried at the Assizes held from the 11 to the 22 November 1650, on charges of being traitors against our Soveraigne Lord the Kinge.
+In Bermuda, tailors Thomas Walker of Paget and George Washington of Hamilton were tried at the Assizes held from the 11 to 22 November 1650, on charges of being traitors against "our Soveraigne Lord the Kinge".